blank0826/AI-CheckersGame/README.md

 ### Turn.Java
 ----
 These keep in the coordinates of the piece.
-Coordinates of current position and to where the piece has moved.
+Coordinates of the current position and to where the piece has moved.